IamManchanda/playground-xtdgNoqT/markdowns/welcome.md

 ```

 The `maxItems` variable is initialized, so its const declaration should work without any problems.
 The `name` variable, however, would cause a syntax error if you tried to run the program containing this code, because name is not initialized.

+To be continued… Thanks for reading this through, Part 3 is [here](https://tech.io/playgrounds/6618/modern-es6-javascript-pt--3).

 ## Thanks a lot…